Legislative Package (2025)

-Below you fill find all adopted resolutions and policy statements.
-We have also included an explanation of MACo’s legislative process.
+This page features all adopted resolutions and policy statements as well as an explanation of MACo’s legislative process.

 MACo Legislation